PySimpleGUI/PySimpleGUI/docs/cookbook.md

     print(event, values)
 ```
 ---------------
-## Nearly All Widgets with Green Color Theme
+## Nearly All Widgets with Color Theme, Menus,  (The Everything Bagel)

 Example of nearly all of the widgets in a single window.
 Uses a customized color scheme.
+Shows how to format menus.

 ![latest everything bagel](https://user-images.githubusercontent.com/13696193/45920376-22d89000-be71-11e8-8ac4-640f011f84d0.jpg)